Arabanoo lookout at Dobroyd Head

 Named in honour of Aboriginal man Arabanoo, the first Aboriginal man to live among European settlers, the lookout is a great spot for some whale watching.
 There are a few signs and monuments around the lookout that provide some historical information about the significance of the area.

 Arabanoo lookout is at Balgowlah Heights and is easily accessible by car and public transport or as a short detour along the walk from The Spit to Manly.

-Take a virtual tour of Arabanoo lookout at Dobroyd Point on Google Street View.
+Take a virtual tour of Arabanoo lookout at Dobroyd Head captured with Google Street View Trekker.

 Fort Denison is home to a wealth of historic heritage.
 The Fort Denison heritage collection project invited volunteers to locate, identify, document, conserve, interpret and make accessible the heritage collections in Sydney Harbour National Park.
 This allowed NPWS to engage with the community and ensure our collections are protected.